 US-Japan relations have evolved as a result of the structural changes in international relations brought about by the Cold War system and its subsequent demise.
 But the international system is changing again, and the US-Japan relationship cannot escape the impact of that change.
 Even if the United States remains the sole superpower, its relative power has declined.
-Not only has US military and economic strength declined in relative terms, but the country's "moral authority" has also declined as a result of the lack of legitimacy for the Iraq War and of the Lehman Shock.
-Japan's lost decade or two, and the country's political fragility as a result of having changed prime ministers five times-once a year-since the Koizumi administration ended, have drastically lowered its stock.
-But in the context of a changing international system, we cannot continue doing the same things we did in the past; we have to come up with new solutions.
+Not only has US military and economic strength declined in relative terms, but the country's "moral authority" has also declined as a result of the Lehman Shock and of the lack of legitimacy for the Iraq War.
+Meanwhile, Japan's lost decade or two and the country's political fragility, as evidenced by its having changed prime minister five times-once a year-(and foreign minister seven times) since the Koizumi administration ended, have drastically lowered its stock.

-One characteristic of the current structural change is that emerging nations are coming to the fore and altering the relative balance of power.
-The world in which the United States took the lead and served as a centripetal force has now become a world in which tensions can easily turn to outright conflict.
-The center of gravity in world affairs is shifting toward East Asia, which has the strong potential for impressive growth.
+But we cannot continue doing the same things we did in the past while the international system continues to change; we have to come up with new solutions.
+One characteristic of the current structural change is that other nations are coming to the fore and altering the relative balance of power.
+The world in which the United States took the lead and served as a centripetal force has now become a world in which tensions can easily turn to outright conflict, with the center of gravity in world affairs shifting toward East Asia.
 We are seeing signs that the United States is beginning to respond to these changes in its policy toward China and North Korea, its strengthening of partnerships with key countries in East Asia, and its participation in the East Asia Summit.
-It goes without saying that the US-Japan alliance is the most important relationship for maintaining stability in East Asia in this changing world order.
+Still, the US-Japan alliance remains the most important relationship for maintaining stability in East Asia in this changing world order.

 The United States and Japan should welcome China's impressive economic growth and our increasingly interdependent relationships with China.
-On the one hand, there are still major problems with China's domestic governance, and depending on its domestic situation, it is capable of taking a strong stance externally.
-We witnessed signs of that in 2010.
-China took a hard-line stance on issues such as Google's withdrawal from the country, the US sale of weapons to Taiwan, and the Dalai Lama.
-It took a more aggressive stance on the South China Sea, calling it a part of its "core interests," and took measures to assert its claim to the Senkaku Islands.
+Nevertheless, there are still major problems with China's domestic governance, and depending on its domestic situation, it is capable of being more aggressive internationally.
+We witnessed signs of that in 2010 when China took a hard-line stance on issues such as Google's withdrawal from the country, the US sale of weapons to Taiwan, and the Dalai Lama's visit to the White House.
+It also took a more aggressive stance on the South China Sea, calling it a part of its "core interests," and took measures to assert its claim to the Senkaku Islands.
 Its reaction to the Nobel Prize was another example of the government appearing not to be concerned about how its behavior is perceived by others.
 This attitude is probably the result of China gaining confidence through its impressive economic growth and its hosting of the Beijing Olympics and the Shanghai World Expo.